 - Engages and motivates employees – a clear vision and purpose helps employees to understand how they can help the business achieve its goals

 - Serves as a foundation for all your marketing activity – all your tactical marketing activity should be driven by the marketing strategy and focused on achieving your business objectives

 - Should be easy to understand and implement

-What’s the difference between marketing strategy and marketing planning?
+What’s the difference between a marketing strategy and a marketing plan?

 Marketing planning usually happens once the marketing strategy has been developed.
 It’s a tactical ‘to-do’ list of short and medium-term marketing activities.
 A plan will have specific deadlines, budgets and objectives, all of which are focused on achieving the over-arching objectives set out in the marketing strategy.

 A marketing plan is generally reviewed and updated regularly (at least annually), allowing you to adapt your tactical approach based on the competitive environment and the results of previous marketing activities.